Jabal Thawr (Mount Thawr) & The Cave of Thawr (Ghar-e-Thawr)

 A Journey of Faith, Sacrifice, and Divine Protection

 Jabal Thawr (Mount Thawr), a rugged and imposing mountain located south of Makkah, holds a crucial place in Islamic history.
-It is most famous for housing the Cave of Thawr (Ghar-e-Thawr), the sanctuary where the Prophet Muhammad (Peace Be Upon Him) and his closest companion, Abu Bakr As-Siddiq (May Allah be pleased with him), sought refuge during the Hijrah (migration) from Makkah to Madinah.
+It is most famous for housing the Cave of Thawr (Ghar-e-Thawr).
+In this sanctuary, the Prophet Muhammad (Peace Be Upon Him) and his closest companion, Abu Bakr As-Siddiq (May Allah be pleased with him), sought refuge during the Hijrah (migration) from Makkah to Madinah.

 A visit to Jabal Thawr allows pilgrims to reflect on the immense challenges faced during the early days of Islam, the unwavering trust in Allah (Tawakkul), and the deep bonds of companionship that shaped the future of the Ummah.